IniongunIsaac/Pitch-Perfect/README.md

 An iPhone app that allows users to record their voice and then modulates the recorded audio to sound like a Chipmunk or Darth Vader.
 This app also lets the user speed up or slow down the rate of playback, and experience fun echo and reverb effects.

-The application renders it's user interface programmatically using `AutoLayout`.
-The user interface is dynamically generated based on the specifications of the JSON file.

 ### How to run(installation):

 * Clone this repository.